MLHale/nebraska-gencyber/teachers/firewall/README.md

 ## Special Thanks

-* A special thanks to Matt Hale, Aaron Vigal and Cade Wollcot for reviews of this module and thoughtful discussions.
+* A special thanks to Matt Hale for reviews of this module and thoughtful discussions.

 [Top](#table-of-contents)